 But, it will still work as a shoe for the CrossFit WOD as well.

-The Nike Metcon 4 XD shoe is still our top pick for lifting weights.
+The Nike Metcon 5 shoe is our top pick for lifting weights.
 The stability provided by the firm heel and sole of that shoe is ideal for lifting heavy weights, but the Free x Metcon 2 should work fine for most people in the WOD.

 Nike Free Footwear Platform – A short history of the Nike Free running shoe line.